flatcar/scripts/changelog/changes/2023-06-06-sysext-for-azure-and-qemu-oem.md

-- Azure and QEMU images currently use sysext images for additional platform-specific software.
-For Azure images this also means that the image will have a normal python installation available through the sysext image.
+- Azure and QEMU OEM images now use systemd-sysext images for layering additional platform-specific software on top of `/usr`.
+For Azure images this also means that the image has a normal Python installation available through the sysext image.
+The OEM software is still not updated but this will be added soon.